ExpensiveHistory1/AnimeWatchlistLite/README.md

 This WPF-Project has the purpose of managing the animes you have watched or stil want to watch.
-There are four statuses the anime can be in: "Watched", "Unwatched", "In Progress" and "Waitin".
+There are four statuses the anime can be in: "Watched", "Unwatched", "In Progress" and "Waiting".
 The animes are stored inside a SQLite-DB which is located inside the project folder.

 Infos: